 Take advantage of times when fatigue is mild.
 Use these times to accomplish important tasks that require sustained energy, such as running errands or cooking.
 You may be able to identify these times by using your fatigue diary.

 Take frequent breaks and pace yourself.
 Short, 15-minute rests throughout the day can help you conserve energy.
 However, make sure to avoid frequent napping, which can interfere with nighttime sleep.
-If you need to accomplish a long and difficult task, such as cleaning the house, pace yourself.
 If you are at work or school you may want to consult with your employers/teachers about the possibility of scheduling rest periods in your day.

 Maintain a regular sleep schedule.
-Go to bed and wake up at the same times each day (even on the weekends).
+Try to go to bed and wake up at the same times each day (even on the weekends).
 Maintaining a regular sleep schedule will help regulate your body’s Circadian rhythm (your internal clock) and stabilize your energy levels.

 Do things that help you recharge.
 Activities such as meditation, yoga, sitting in the park, and walking on the beach can help restore your internal sense of balance and energy, and also reduce stress.